waimea-snoble/level-3-programming-assessment/docs/test-plan.md

 ### Test Data To Use

-Details of test data and reasons for selection.
+The player will clcik on the help button in multiple locations

 ### Expected Test Result

-When the player clicks on the help button a message will pop up showing what the aim of the game is, that each button does/the controls,
+When the player clicks on the help button in any location, a message will pop up showing what the aim of the game is and what each button does/the controls,

 ---